backprop-ai/backprop/docs/source/Quickstart.rst

 Installation
 ------------

-Install Kiri via PyPi
+Install Backprop via PyPi

 .. code-block ::

-    pip install kiri
+    pip install backprop

 Supported Tasks
 ---------------

-Out of the box tasks you can solve with Kiri:
+Out of the box tasks you can solve with Backprop:

 * Conversational question answering in English (for FAQ chatbots, text analysis, etc.)
 * Text Classification in 100+ languages (for email sorting, intent detection, etc.)